 Mima’s parents are elsewhere, she has no family in the big city.
 Early on in the film, Mima speaks to her mother over the phone (who we never see in person and do not see her speak to again), uncomfortably explaining against light protests that she’s ‘always’ really wanted to be an actress.

 At the same time, from the opening scene of Mima’s final performance with CHAM!, her pop trio group, she hesitates to declare her decision to depart from the group to the awaiting crowd — to the point of her uncertainty possibly being the result of an inner revelation to deter her from making the choice to depart at all.
 One of her colleagues steps in and speaks it into existence for her.
-This slight indecision foreshadows everything to come; someone else making the final choice for her reflects a throughline in all of her relationships.
+This slight indecision foreshadows everything to come; someone else making the final choice for her reflects a throughline in all of her relationships: lack of control.

 “From now on, I’ll be in the light and you’ll be in the shadows…” ~ ghost-Mima

 “Maybe she is more like me than I am myself.” ~ real-Mima

 Mima has no real friends.
 Mima has no boyfriend and no prospects, presumably because her managers actively disallow such a thing in order to preserve her image of innocence… Mima is alone.
 Alone in all of her life decisions, though she is not empowered to be making many of them anyway, she lacks discernment in what the right decision may be.
 Mima lacks confidence in herself overall, mostly because she has never had the time to develop it.
 She has an idea of what she wants, but seems equally concerned with what she thinks she should want.
 Thus, she is easily manipulated by her environment.
 This appears to be all by design, par for the industry and its ‘assets.’